 Your vet might prescribe metronidazole for a variety of ailments.
 If your dog suffers from diarrhea due to certain bacterial infections or parasite infestation such as giardia, your veterinarian might prescribe metronidazole.
 Metronidazole works by distorting DNA synthesis and killing the bacteria.
 Since this medication works against anaerobic bacteria -- those not requiring oxygen -- additional antibiotics may be necessary to combat bacterial mixes.
 Metronidazole can be used to treat internal abscesses or inflammatory bowel disease.
 Because it can penetrate your dog's blood-brain barrier, it's also prescribed for infections of the central nervous system.
 Metronidazole also has the ability to penetrate bone, so your vet might prescribe it if your dog is diagnosed with a dental infection or osteomyelitis.

 Common Side Effects

-Metronidazole's most common side effects are related primarily to the gastrointestinal system.
-Some dogs might experience appetite loss, nausea or vomiting after metronidazole administration.
+Metronidazole's most common side effects are related primarily to the gastrointestinal system, or the stomach and intenstines.
+Some dogs might experience appetite loss, nausea or vomiting after taking it.
 Hypersalivation -- or excessive drooling -- is also common.
 Your dog might paw at his mouth as well.

 Uncommon Side Effects

-Although gastrointestinal in nature, diarrhea is a relatively uncommon metronidazole side effect.
+Diarrhea is a relatively uncommon metronidazole side effect.
 Some dogs become lethargic or depressed while on the drug.
 Low white blood cell counts can occur.
 A dog's urine might change color, becoming significantly darker, or contain blood.
-One relatively rare, but serious, side effect is liver failure.
+One relatively rare but serious side effect is liver failure.

 Precautions and Contraindications